Lee gives some pay raises to cabinet members

-Gov. Bill Lee's top paid cabinet members won't be receiving a pay bump under the Republican's administration, but a majority of the new agency heads will see slightly higher salary increases.
+Tennessee Gov. Bill Lee's top paid Cabinet members won't be getting a pay bump under the Republican's administration, but a majority of the new agency heads will see slight salary increases.

-Lee's other seven top paid cabinet members — which include the state's education and finance heads — will also maintain the same salary amounts set by Haslam.
+Lee's other seven top paid Cabinet members — which include the state's education and finance heads — will also maintain the same salary amounts set by Haslam.
+For example, Education Commissioner Penny Schwinn will be paid a little more than $200,000 annually and Finance and Administration Commissioner Stuart McWhorter will be paid $201,852 annually.

-The remaining 15 cabinet members will receive $161,905 a year.
-Those positions were paid less under Haslam.
+The remaining 15 Cabinet members will receive $161,905 a year, where those positions were paid less under Haslam.

 Digital Access For Only $0.99